 TCO: Acumatica charges by computing power used, not by user.
 Dynamics GP charges per user and these costs increase as your company grows.
 Also, Acumatica works natively in the cloud, while Dynamics GP requires a separate license for SharePoint for it to work in the cloud.

 Microsoft Dynamics GP is an ERP product built using a much older system architecture, which becomes an issue in scenarios designed for the latest technologies, including cloud deployment options, customizations using current development tools, and integration with CRM.

 - Dynamics GP still uses the same proprietary programming language (Dexterity) that it used back in 1992.

-- Dynamics GP still uses the same client-server architecture, and requires Microsoft SharePoint to move it to the cloud.
+- Dynamics GP still uses the same client-server architecture and requires Microsoft SharePoint to move it to the cloud.

 In the end, the ERP solution you choose will be an integral part of your company for several years.
 We encourage you to perform due diligence when considering the purchase of any ERP system, not just ours.
 Ask questions.
 Look seriously at your business requirements over the next three to five years.
-Sure, we want you to choose Acumatica, but, more importantly, we want to make sure you get the ERP system that is right for your company now and in the future.

 See the G2 Crowd survey showing how users compared Acumatica against Microsoft Dynamics NAV, GP, and 365.